It sounded so simple: find a place to stay, pack up your things, and go.

 - I’m addicted to tea, chocolate

 My nationality + location: I’m from Madrid, Spain.
-I now live in Austin, the capital of Texas, where my husband is from.
-I work with clients from around the globe, mostly Europe and North America.
+I’m now back in Spain after 6 years living abroad (first the UK, then the US).
+I work with clients from all around the globe, mostly Europe and North America.

 My name’s pronunciation: You can pronounce Inés as in happiness, but the stress is on the second syllable [i-NÉS].
 Ramos is pronounced [RA-mos] with a rolling R.

 My qualifications: I studied History in college up to PhD level, and specialized in Spanish Medieval History (got a BA, MA and MPhil).
 I’m also an arts, culture and book nerd, and a writer.

 I’ve been a language teacher for 15 years.
 I first started teaching English to Spaniards on the side in 2008.
 I loved the experience so much that in 2012, I got certified to teach Spanish as a Second Language.
 Since then, I’ve been teaching Spanish to people all over the world, both in-person and online.

 My job history: I’ve pretty much always been my own boss.
 In the past, I’ve worked as a History researcher, tought ESL and Spanish, and freelanced as a translator, editor, proofreader and travel writer.

 In 2013 I created my first website, and I’ve been teaching Spanish online ever since.
 In 2016 I started coaching my students on Spanish culture and blogging regularly about all things Spain.